Remag29/Auto_Redacte/README.md

 ## Description

-Little extention to auto fill classic words on the web game Redactle.
+Little extension to auto fill classic words on the web game Redactle.
-The purpose of this extension __is not to do the redactle for you !__.
+The purpose of this extension __is not to do the redactle for you !__
 Simply to automate the entry of your favourite input word list.

 ## Load the extention